Code-Institute-Submissions/urban-paws/README.md

 -   As the business owner, I want the company website to be conformant to web development best practices so that I know the development quality meets required standards.
 -   As the business owner, I want the company website to be compatible with different browsers so that users have a consistent experience no matter which browser they use.

-#### First time visitors
+#### Website users

--   As a first-time visitor to the website, I want to be able to access the website on different devices so that i can use the device that is most convenient to me at the time.
+-   As a website user, I want to be able to access the website on different devices so that i can use the device that is most convenient to me at the time.
--   As a first-time visitor, I want to be able to easily navigate the website so that I can find out more about the company and it's offerings.
+-   As a website user, I want to be able to easily navigate the website so that I can find out more about the company and it's offerings.
--   As a first-time visitor, I want to be able to follow the company on social media platforms so that I can stay informed about the company.
+-   As a website user, I want to be able to follow the company on social media platforms so that I can stay informed about the company.

-#### Returning visitors

--   As a returning visitor, I want to be able to contact the company so that I can ask questions or receive announcements and updates about the company.
+-   As a website user, I want to be able to contact the company so that I can ask questions or receive announcements and updates about the company.
--   As a returning visitor, I want to be able see products for purchase so that i can buy items i need.
+-   As a website user, I want to be able see products for purchase and details of those products so that i can buy items i need.

 ### Structure